tc39/notes/es7/2016-07/jul-27.md

 WH, MM: Would be really surprised by a Set in this example.
 The intuition is for initializers to use define.

-JM: You could phrase this either way; either it's a hazard, or it sets the expectations that users can depend on a predictable DefinePropertyOrThrow.
+JM: You could phrase this either way; either it's a hazard, or it sets the expectation that users can depend on a predictable DefinePropertyOrThrow.

 WH: The reason why Set doesn't work is that it's not extensible to const, to typed properties, all of these can only be done on DefinePropertyOrThrow